Trustees

 The multi-stage process: An invitation to an informal discussion with the Chair and another Trustees, a tour of WHISH facilities and information given, e.g., development of WHISH, constitution, finances.
 The potential Trustee is given information from the Charity Commission about the legal and financial responsibilities of becoming a Trustee.
 The individual is asked to evidence how their skills and experience can contribute to and enhance the Board.
 Suitable individuals who wish to progress are invited to attend 1 or 2 Board meetings to have an understanding of the individual input and time commitment needed.
 For those people wishing to continue their application to become a Trustee, there are then Charity Commission checks to be made relating to legal and financial reasons for disqualification as a Trustee and declarations to be completed regarding fitness to become a Trustee.

-If you would like to put yourself forward or nominate a suitable person, please contact the Chairman, Tony Walker, via email whishgroup@gmail.com in the first instance.
+If you would like to put yourself forward or nominate a suitable person, please contact the Chairman, Steve Bremner via email whishgroup@gmail.com in the first instance.

 Staff